-- (i) accepting the securities of the Roll-Up Entity offered in the proposed Roll-Up Transaction; or - (ii) one of the following: - b. receiving cash in an amount equal to the stockholder's pro rata share of the appraised value of the net assets of the Company.
+(i) accepting the securities of the Roll-Up Entity offered in the proposed Roll-Up Transaction; or a. remaining stockholders of the Company and preserving their interests therein on the same terms and conditions as existed previously; or b. receiving cash in an amount equal to the stockholder's pro rata share of the appraised value of the net assets of the Company.